adam-singer/Buckshot/doc/mvvm_in_buckshot.md

 ## MVVM in Buckshot ##
-Buckshot's API provides out of the box support for the [Model-View-ViewModel](http://en.wikipedia.org/wiki/Model_View_ViewModel) (MVVM) pattern.
-MVVM provides a good balance af structure and separation of concerns, while at the same time remaining flexible in implementation.
+Buckshot's API provides support for the [Model-View-ViewModel](http://en.wikipedia.org/wiki/Model_View_ViewModel) (MVVM) pattern.
+MVVM provides a good balance of structure and separation of concerns, while at the same time remaining flexible in implementation.

 ## Components of MVVM ##